JOSEPH WARREN - Vocals, Guitar, Mandolin

 Just months into his mission, Micah fervently confronted a Baptist minister with the intention of converting him to Mormonism.
 In response, this pastor lovingly shared the Biblical Gospel with Micah for the first time in his life, boldly witnessing of the salvation that comes by grace through faith, and not by works.
 At the conclusion of their encounter, this Christian minister challenged Micah to read the Bible as a child by removing any preconceived notions and allowing God’s Word to speak truth through the Holy Spirit.

-That challenge sent Micah on a fervent quest to read the Bible over the remainder of his two-year mission.
-Over time, Micah's eyes were opened to the Gospel of Jesus Christ and he came to know the grace and love of Jesus Christ in a personal and intimate way.
-He learned through God's Word that salvation was a gift given by grace to be received by faith, and not by works of a religion (Eph.
-2:8-9; Gal.
-2:16).
-Micah went through a life changing transformation of becoming a new creation in Christ Jesus (2 Cor.
-5:17), and he gave his life to the Lord and became a born again Christian while on his LDS mission.
+This challenge sent Micah on a fervent quest to read the Bible over the remainder of his two-year mission.
+For the next twenty consecutive months, he read the New Testament from beginning to end a dozen times.
+Slowly, over time, God opened Micah's eyes to the Gospel of Jesus Christ and he came to know the grace and love of Jesus Christ in a personal and intimate way.
+He painfully came to the understanding, through God's Word, that salvation could not be earned by his religious merits, but only by faith in the merits of Christ.
+Micah underwent a life changing transformation and was born again to a living hope through the resurrection of Jesus Christ as a Mormon missionary.